Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Work extraction and quantum weight

 To get a better insight of later calculations, we describe the weight state in terms of the Wigner function:

 such that the probability density functions for energy and time states \eqref{energy_time_dist} are given by the marginals:

-Next, the crucial object for our analysis is the effective density operator $\hat \sigma$, which we call the \emph{control state}, and the marginal operator $\hat \sigma_S$, i.e. the \emph{control-marginal state} \cite{Lobejko2020, Lobejko2021}, in the form:
+Next, the crucial part of the introduced here framework is a definition of the effective density operator, which we call the \emph{control state} and \emph{control-marginal state} (see \cite{Lobejko2020, Lobejko2021}). \begin{definition}[Control and control-marginal state] We define the \emph{control state}, according to the unitary transformation $\hat S$ \eqref{S_operator}, as: